Scorpion-Security-Labs/OpenHashAPI/docs/FAQ.md

 - `Users` contains each registered user's username, hash, and permissions matrix.
 - `Hashes` contains the algorithm, hash, and plaintext for each submitted hash.
 - Hashes are accepted as `HASH:PLAIN` or `HASH:SALT:PLAIN` values, and attempts are made to parse plaintext from hash values.
-- If private lists are allowed, these are stored on the container's filesystem and can be mounted to the host for persistence.
+- If user lists are allowed, these are stored on the container's filesystem and can be mounted to the host for persistence.
 - Within the container, files are stored within the `/var/www/OpenHashAPI` directory and contain the following:
     - `lists/`
     - `logs/`